 - MERV ratings from 7 to 12, are used for homes.

 - MERV ratings of 13 to 16 are most often used in hospitals and sensitive manufacturing environments.

 When Should You Change Your Filters?

 Now that you understand how air flow affects the efficiency of your heating and cooling systems, you should recognize that a dirty filter will also restrict air flow.
 So the trade-off is paying to replace your air filters to reduce your heating/cooling bills, or face higher utility bills.

 You'll need to do some research to determine the ideal MERV rating for your HVAC system.
-Once you've done this, write down your rating and filter size on a mailing label, and stick it on the filter frame where it's easy to find.
+Once you've done this, write down your rating and filter size (mine is 20 x 30 x 1 in) on a mailing label, and stick it on the filter frame where it's easy to find.

 - Filter size which varies quite a bit (mine are 20 x 30 x 1).